Machine Learning Construction: implications to cybersecurity: Parametric Regression and Classification

 A very useful link function is the \textit{logit} function defined by:

 Through this function the regression function is modeled in terms of the predictor as:

-which is known as logistic regression.
-Equation (\ref{eq27}) implies a constraint on the response $Y$, i.e., it must satisfy $0<E\left[ Y\right] <1$, a feature that makes logistic regression an ideal approach for modeling the posterior probabilities in (\ref{eq10}) for the classification problem.
-Equation (\ref{EqLogit}) models the two-class problem, i.e., binary classification, by considering the new responses $Y_{1}$ and $Y_{2}$ to be defined in terms of the old responses $\omega_{1}\,$and $\omega_{2}$, the classes, as:
+which is known as logistic regression (LR).
+Eq. (\ref{eq27}) implies a constraint on the response $Y$, i.e., it must satisfy $0<\MEAN\left[ Y\right] <1$, a feature that makes LR an ideal approach for modeling the posterior probabilities in (\ref{eq10}) for the classification problem.
+Eq. (\ref{EqLogit}) models the two-class problem, i.e., binary classification, by considering the new responses $Y_{1}$ and $Y_{2}$ to be defined in terms of the old responses $\omega_{1}\,$and $\omega_{2}$, the classes, as:

-The general case of the $k$-class problem can be modeled using $K-1$ equations, because of the constraint $\sum\nolimits_{i}{\Pr}\left[ {\omega_{i}|X}\right] =1$, as:
+The general case of the $K$-class problem can be modeled using $K-1$ equations, because of the constraint $\sum\nolimits_{k}{\Pr}\left[ {\omega_{k}|X}\right] =1$, as:

 Alternatively, (\ref{eq29}) can be rewritten as: